-📈 In autumn 2025, Ukrainians will face another increase in rental prices for housing.
-According to Oksana Ostapchuk, the head of the real estate sales development sector, prices for apartments are expected to rise by an average of 10–20%, with the most significant impact felt by those seeking one-bedroom housing in safe regions of the country.
+📈 In the fall of 2025, Ukrainians will face another increase in housing rent.
+According to forecasts by the head of the real estate sales development sector, Oksana Ostapchuk, apartment prices are expected to rise by an average of 10–20%, with the most impact felt by those seeking one-room housing in safe regions of the country.

-The reasons for the increase are obvious.
-First, there is the traditional seasonal surge in demand: before the start of the academic year, thousands of students and young professionals are actively looking for apartments.
-Second, there is a decrease in available options: after the summer period, some owners turn to short-term rentals, leaving fewer available options in autumn.
+The reasons for the price increase are evident.
+Firstly, there is the traditional seasonal surge in demand: before the start of the academic year, thousands of students and young professionals are actively looking for apartments.
+Secondly, there is a reduction in supply: after the summer period, some owners focus on short-term rentals, leaving fewer available options in the fall.

 According to expert Oksana Ostapchuk, the rental market has always been sensitive to seasonal factors.
-Just in the first half of 2025, prices have already risen by 8%, and this trend will not stop.
-The most noticeable price increases will be for one-bedroom apartments, which traditionally have the highest demand among students and young workers.
+Only in the first half of 2025, prices have already increased by 8%, and this trend will not stop.
+The most noticeable rise will be in one-room apartments, which traditionally have the highest demand among students and young workers.

-📍The largest growth is expected in western regions and major cities.
+📍The most significant growth is expected in the western regions and large cities.
 The leaders in demand remain: Kyiv, Lviv, Odesa, Uzhhorod, Ivano-Frankivsk.

-Analysts also point to the financial side of the issue: in many cities, rent “eats up” a significant portion of salaries.
-For example, a one-bedroom apartment in Uzhhorod costs 76% of the average income, in Lviv – 65%, and in Kyiv – 61%.
-For two-bedroom apartments, the situation is even more complicated: in the capital, rent reaches almost 93% of the average salary.
+Analysts also draw attention to the financial side of the issue: in many cities, rent "eats up" a significant portion of the salary.
+For example, a one-room apartment in Uzhhorod costs 76% of the average income, in Lviv – 65%, and in Kyiv – 61%.
+For two-room apartments, the situation is even more complex: in the capital, rent reaches almost 93% of the average salary.

 Source: Oboz ua